michael2012z/PyFractal/README.md

-==**PyFractal**== is a tool to create every kinds of fractal image.
+==**PyFractal**== is a tool to create every kinds of fractal image, writen in Python.
 It is also a framework.
-New fractal algorithm can be 'pluged in' as seperate modules.
+New fractal algorithms can be 'pluged in' as seperate modules.
-Now the algorithm listed below has been implemented in PyFractal:
+Now the algorithms listed below have been implemented in PyFractal:
+- Mandelbrot
+- Julia
+- Syntax
+- IFS
+- DLA (testing)

 ###### Usage
-PyFractal has but one window shown below.
+PyFractal has only one window, shown below.
 Left half is drawing area; right half is parameters area.
 By pulling down "Sellect a template" menu, you will see different fractal algorithm, corresponding parameter panel will be shown.
 Kinds of default parameter combinations have been defined.
-Of course you can change any of them of change the image.
+Of course you can modify any of them to generate your own image.
 ![](https://raw.githubusercontent.com/michael2012z/PyFractal/master/screenshot/MainWindow.png)

 ###### Screenshot
 **Mandelbrot** algorithm
 Mandelbrot image is the most famous fractal.
 It was named after the "Father Of Fractal".
 ![](https://raw.githubusercontent.com/michael2012z/PyFractal/master/screenshot/Mandelbrot01.png)